 PADMs largely considered WH as relevant to the conservation goals of PAs and most of them confirmed that dead, sick, or injured wildlife were encountered at least “Very rarely”.
-However, the documentation of these animals was not necessarily conducted and it was less common in responses from local data managers.
+However, the documentation of these animals was not always conducted and it was less common in responses from local data managers.
 This contradiction could be explained by recent global pathogen-driven crises such as SARS-CoV-2 and H5N1 Highly Pathogenic Avian Influenza virus (Nicola et al. 2020; Leguia et al, 2023) that might have sensitized our audience by the time the survey was distributed but before health-associated monitoring objectives could be planned and rolled out.
 These findings could also suggest a lack of knowledge or resources to act on their understanding of the importance of WH for conservation goals.
-Although only 13 non-local responses were included in the final dataset, the observed larger proportion of non-local responses reporting the documentation of non-healthy and dead wildlife could suggest differences between the expectations of managers in an administrative role and field realities at PAs.
+Although only 13 non-local responses were included in the final dataset, the larger proportion of non-local responses reporting the documentation of non-healthy and dead wildlife could suggest differences between the expectations of managers in an administrative role and field realities in PAs.
 Agencies and other PA funders can take a more active local role to identify and correct weaknesses in WH data collection.

 We noted a general agreement among PADMs regarding the conservation threat that domestic animals (e.g., dogs, cats, cattle) present.
 Although we did not explicitly ask why domestic animals are a conservation concern, most PADMs also agreed with the statement “human and wildlife pathogens can impact wildlife health” either when these animals were found in the PAs or not (Supporting Information; section 2).
 This finding might imply that pathogens are part of the reason why domestic animals are considered a conservation concern.
 Pathogen transmission from domestic animals to wildlife can seriously harm biodiversity conservation efforts including in PAs (e.g., del Valle Ferreyra et al. [2022]) and they add to the direct and indirect pressures on wildlife from domestic animals, such as predation, competition, disturbance, and land-use change in- and out-side of PAs (du Toit 2011; Gompper 2013).
 While most PADMs reported the presence of domestic animals in PAs, their documentation was not consistent and only a minority responded that their health status was recorded.
 The contradiction between perceived conservation risk of domestic animals and documentation of their presence and health status could be explained by similar drivers mentioned above.

 Adequate management of data and harmonization are foundational pillars for WH monitoring (WOAH 2010, 2015, 2018; Sleeman et al. 2012; Ryser-Degiorgis 2013; Stephen 2018; Lawson et al. 2021; Machalaba et al. 2021; Giacinti et al. 2022; Stephen & Berezowski 2022; Hayman et al. 2023; Heiderich et al. 2023).
-However, the use of paper forms and Excel sheets to store data from sick, injured, or dead wildlife despite the fact that SMART was fully or partially implemented.
+However, the use of paper forms and Excel sheets to store data from sick, injured, or dead wildlife predominated despite the fact that SMART was fully or partially implemented.
 When non-healthy and dead wildlife were indeed recorded, a variety of methodologies were used and different information was collected.
 The lack of harmonization across PAs within and beyond country boundaries can limit the value of collected health data as regional, national, or across border health assessments could be unfeasible.
 Similarly, the longitudinal assessment of wildlife health trends in a single PA is not possible when data is recorded differently over time.
 These findings are aligned with historical pitfalls in WH surveillance’s data governance (e.g., Avery-Gomm et al. 2016; Lawson et al. 2021; Heiderich et al. 2023; WOAH 2023).

 Recommendations